Post

 You can first complete online check-in and seat selection (free) on the Busan Air official website here.

-Because we need to head straight to the hotel after landing in Busan, we ate well in Taiwan first.
+Because we had to head straight to the hotel after landing in Busan, we ate a full meal in Taiwan beforehand.

-15:00 Start waiting at the gate, activate eSIM
+15:00 Start waiting for the flight, activate eSIM

-Because I was worried about poor airport Wi-Fi, I activated the eSIM in Taiwan first at 台灣啟用 eSIM.
+Because I was worried about poor airport internet, I activated the eSIM in Taiwan first.

-Slight delay, took off 15 minutes late.
-The seats are quite small.
+Slight delay of 15 minutes before takeoff, the seats are quite small.

 ~=20:05 Arrive in Busan, South Korea